AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         is_on_youtube: false
         _path: beginner-to-advance-nodejs-1-5
       - id: 6
-        topic_name: libuv & async IO in Nodejs
+        topic_name: libuv & async IO in NodeJs
         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-10
         description: >
-          If you read Nodejs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two concepts are crucial to understand, so take your time to read and grasp them thoroughly.
+          If you read NodeJs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two concepts are crucial to understand, so take your time to read and grasp them thoroughly.
 We know JavaScript is a synchronous, single-threaded language, meaning the code runs in one direction like a one-way road, with one task executing at a time.
         topics:
           - nodejs
           - javascript